2nd

 Assessment

-Our Creative Writing courses are predominately assessed through portfolios of work, although the critical modules will be assessed through essays, exams and presentations.
-The Writing Placement module will be assessed through a reflective report.
+Our creative writing courses are predominately assessed through portfolios of creative work.
+Critical modules are assessed through essays and presentations.
+The writing placement module will be assessed through a reflective report.

 Guest Speakers